(Import or Export)

-Transfer of manure to (import) or from (export) your farm requires a Manure Transfer Agreement (aka, Manure Export Agreement) to be in place to satisfy the requirements of your Nutrient Management Plan (NMP).
-The Manure Transfer Agreement (MTA) is not a recordkeeping tool, but rather a way to document the export of nutrients from your farm, or import onto farm, to balance your nutrient budget.
-The agreement also outlines the parameters under which manure will be utilized to ensure that no misuse occurs that could jeopardize the guidelines in your NMP.
+Transfer of manure to or from (import or export) your farm requires a Manure Transfer Agreement (aka, Manure Export Agreement) to be in place to satisfy the requirements of your Nutrient Management Plan.
+The Manure Transfer Agreement is a way to document the export of nutrients away from your farm, or import onto your farm.
+This is necessary in order to balance your nutrient budget.
+This documentation is important to ensure manure will be utilized properly without jeopardizing the objectives of your Nutrient Management Plan.
+This document can also be used when moving nutrients off of your farm to clarify that the party accepting the nutrients is the one who is responsible for their appropriate storage and use.

 Frequently Asked Questions